Search for Important Questions

 3. Write short notes on Discharge of Surety.

-1. What do you mean by offer and acceptance?
+1. What do you mean by contractual capacity?

 3. What do you understand by 'negotiable instrument'?
 Distinguish between cheque and bill of exchange.